thomasgladwin/teg_RMA/README.md

 # teg_RMA

-Regression analyses and repeated measures ANOVA in Matlab and Python.
+Repeated measures ANOVA in Matlab and (with fewer bells and whistles) Python.

 For use in Python: pip install tegstats (or use the tegstats.py file), and check out the example_regression and example_RMA .py files.
+This version only does within-subject analyses.
+The package includes the multiple and hierarchical regression function teg_regression.

 For Matlab, the basic usage is: O = teg_RMA(M, levels, varnames)